-The Canadian Armed Forces and the Royal Canadian Mounted Police are continuing their annual joint search-and-destroy mission against illegal outdoor cannabis grows — another example of how the war against the plant is still alive and well, despite legalization last month.
+The Canadian Armed Forces and the Royal Canadian Mounted Police are continuing their annual joint search-and-destroy mission against illegal outdoor cannabis grows — another example of how the war against the plant is alive and well, despite legalization.

-But one Liberal Member of Parliament is calling on his own government to end the long-standing aerial mission dubbed Operation Sabot because, he insists, it's wasteful and futile.
+But one Liberal Member of Parliament is calling on his own government to end the long-standing aerial mission dubbed Operation Sabot that he describes as wasteful and futile.

-Under Canada’s legal recreational weed regime, only those with government licenses are allowed to produce and distribute the product.
+Under Canada’s legal recreational weed regime, only those with government licences are allowed to produce and distribute the product.
 Some jurisdictions allow adults to grow up to four plants at home for personal consumption.
-Medical growers also require a license.
+Medical growers also require a licence.
 That all means that producers who had been illicitly growing cannabis, sometimes hidden in farmers’ fields, are still running afoul of the law.

 This year’s operation took place only in Quebec, according to an RCMP spokesperson, but over the years it has been carried out across the country.